Hassann2/h/Home/Projects/Programs/Python/Games/Snake/README.md

-Snake, one of the first games ever created for phones and PCs.
+Snake, one of the first games ever created for phones and PC.
 The athenate of all our current modern games created with simple python code, enjoy!! 🐍

 <strong>To run the program start the <code>setup.bat</code> file</strong><br>